hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 well, I must leave you guys.
 In a few minutes they'll cut the electricity.
 It's been a pleasure, as always.

-[22:23:33](#1669242213545VrHdV:gitter.im) <hiiamboris (NOT THIS ONE)>: move to a colder country, cutting electricity there so often is not an option í ½í¸‰
+[22:23:33](#1669242213545VrHdV:gitter.im) <hiiamboris (NOT THIS ONE)>: move to a colder country, cutting electricity there so often is not an option ğŸ˜‰

 [22:25:07](#1669242307546SMPtc:gitter.im) <loziniak (Maciej ÅoziÅ„ski)>:
-there's something special in Red community that it attracts people from former or even current communist countries í ½í¸ƒ
+there's something special in Red community that it attracts people from former or even current communist countries ğŸ˜ƒ

 [22:25:45](#1669242345548lRYaF:gitter.im) <loziniak (Maciej ÅoziÅ„ski)>:
 sleep well  @cosacam1